International Teaching University of Georgia: History

 The Tbilisi Teaching University Gorgasali was founded in Tbilisi, Georgia, in 1995.
 It is a private company owned by Mzia Katamadze.
 From its very first beginning, Gorgasali University consequentially developed a high-profile through superior academic standards.
 Its renowned Law School, one of the country’s best Business Schools, but also its medical studies have resulted in high reputation in Georgia and beyond.

-The University resides in one of the most prestigious parts of Georgia’s capital Tbilisi.
-The campus offers modern classrooms, an extensive library, sports and leisure facilities, but also a state of the art Dental Clinic and an affiliated University Hospital.

 In 2015, preparations started for significant changes.
 Their result is a new structure in which, the owner and Rector of Gorgasali University, Prof Dr Mzia Katamadze, was appointed President in early 2016.
 With reference to its permanently increasing global position the Tbilisi Teaching University Gorgasali is in the process of changing its name to International (Teaching) University of Georgia.
 The old name of Gorgasali University will gradually be replaced until 2017.

 Degree Awarding Powers

 In accordance with the requirements resulted from the reforms in the educational system, the University successfully has passed all stages of official authorisation and accreditation processes in 2002, 2007, and 2012.

 Gorgasali University has received cognate Degree Awarding Powers from the Ministry of Education and Science of Georgia.